williamrob104/Distributed-Current-Source/README.md

 ## Introduction

 Distributed current source (DCS) is a method for modeling the dynamic responses of eddy currents induced in objects.
-Both conductors and dielectrics as well as ferromagnetic and non-ferromagnetic materials are considered.
-Unlike conventional numerical methods such as finite element analysis, DCS accounts for eddy currents and magnetization by means of volume and surface current density sources, which gives closed-form solutions to eddy currents, magnetic flux density and electromotive force.
+Material properties including electrical conductivity, permittivity, and magnetic permeability are considered.
+Unlike conventional numerical methods such as finite element analysis, DCS accounts for eddy currents and magnetization by means of volume and surface current sources, which gives closed-form solutions to eddy currents, magnetic flux density and electromotive force.

 ### Analysis types